Cambridge Female Founders Network

 Cambridge is one of the world’s most enduring innovation engines—home to over 5,000 knowledge-intensive companies, £2.3B raised in 2024, and a seed-to-Series A conversion rate that surpasses the Bay Area.
 It’s a place where ideas scale fast, and where institutions, capital, and talent converge at uncommon density.

-The metrics are well-known: Female founders raise less capital, access fewer networks, and receive less institutional support—yet consistently outperform on capital efficiency, resilience, and long-term value.
-These aren’t outliers; they’re indicators of what’s possible when innovation is resourced differently.
+The metrics are well-known: Female founders raise less capital and receive less institutional support yet consistently outperform on capital efficiency, resilience, and long-term value.
+Even a modest shift in funding and infrastructure could yield outsized returns.